Monegenix®

 And, while many financial services companies pay lip-service to the idea of being “reality-oriented,” we back it up with action.

-Monegenix operates on the premise that most, or perhaps even all, long-term or chronic financial problems are ultimately rooted in the evasion of reality.
+Monegenix operates on the premise that all financial problems are ultimately rooted in the evasion of reality.
 That may be a tough pill to swallow, but it’s the truth, and it’s the only thing we have to offer.
-The old adage holds true: “You can’t cheat an honest person.”

 When a client evades a particular problem or shortcoming he has, only disaster can result.
 For example, a client who is overconfident about his investment abilities will usually end up losing his life’s savings just at the time when he needs it the most.